College and Graduate Internships

 *It is important to read the individual job descriptions as some departments require other materials in lieu of the writing sample.

-Applications that are not complete and submitted by the appropriate deadline (including two letters of recommendation) will not be accepted.
+Please note: Applications that are not complete and submitted by the appropriate deadline (including two letters of recommendation) will not be accepted.
 Applicants being considered for the internship will be contacted for an interview.

-Digital Learning Programs Internship
+Family Programs Internship

-To register and apply, please CLICK HERE.
+For more information and to apply, please CLICK HERE.

 The New-York Historical Society is an Equal Opportunity Employer